psychemedia/finn-resources/src/includes/tir-na-nog-ossianic-metrical.md

 And close upon the ocean draw
 They raised three shouts of grief and mourning.

-"Alas, " said Finn, " woe is to me,
+"Alas," said Finn, "woe is to me,
 That thou art thus me lonely leaving,
 Whom bravely I ne'er hope to see,
 Returning," spoke Finn slow and grieving.